den-wdi-2/improvement-from-cohort2/README.md

 - Whiteboarding was fun, but scary
 - Pre-work was too difficult, and they wanted more support while doing it
 - They would have liked more modeling and instructors running through solutions
+- It would be useful for all labs and lessons to specify
+  - The thing we built
+  - What technology they learned

 And here are the ideas from Project 1 Retro: